Currency Wars and How They Work With Examples

 These wars increased the currencies of Brazil and other emerging market countries.
 As a result, it raised the prices of commodities.
 Oil, copper, and iron are these countries' primary exports.
 Currency wars among the major powers make emerging market countries less competitive and slow their economies.

 In fact, India's former central bank governor, Raghuram Rajan, criticized the United States and others involved in currency wars.
 He said they export their inflation to the emerging market economies.
 Rajan had to raise India's prime rate to combat its inflation, risking slower economic growth.

 How It Affects You

-China's Treasury purchases keep U.S. mortgage interest rates affordable.
+China buys U.S. Treasurys to keep its currency's value low.
+These purchases keep U.S. mortgage interest rates affordable.
 Treasury notes directly impact mortgage interest rates.
 When demand for Treasurys is high, their yield is low.
 Since Treasurys and mortgage products compete for similar investors, banks have to lower mortgage rates whenever Treasury yields decline.

 Currency wars do create inflation, but not enough to lead to violence as some have claimed.
 The 2008 food riots were caused by commodity speculators.
 As the global financial crisis pummeled stock market prices, investors fled to the commodities markets.
 As a result, oil prices rose to a record of $145 a barrel in July, driving gas prices to $4 a gallon.This asset bubble spread to wheat, gold, and other related futures markets.
 Food prices skyrocketed worldwide.